dbampoh/LPJ-GUESS-integrated-LandSyMM/benchmarks/readme.txt

 `-- submit_vars.sh

-postprocess.sh is a bash script file containing post processing commands specific for this benchmark, it will run after the common post processing which runs for all benchmarks.
+postprocess.sh is a bash script file containing post processing commands specific for this benchmark.

 If there is a directory named source, those files will be included in the compilation.
 Additional source should be avoided when possible since it can easily become a maintenance problem.
+The source files in this directory must follow exactly the same structure as in the regular source code.
+For instance if you want to replace modules/driver.cpp your replacement must be named driver.cpp and be placed in a directory named modules.

 If there is a file named submit_vars.sh it will be used to configure the PBS jobs.
 The file can define the variables NPROCESS, WALLTIME, INSFILE,